The semi-simple theory of higher rank acylindricity: Main Theorems

 It turns out that under stronger acylindricity conditions, the structure of $\G$ can be determined even more precisely.

-\begin{thmA}[Sela's Strong Acylindricity] Let $\G\to \Aut \X$ be strongly acylindrical with general type factors.
-Up to virtual isomorphism, $\G=\CProd{i=1}{D}{}\G_i$ is the direct product of hyperbolic groups, where $D$ is the number of factors of $\X$. \end{thmA}
+\begin{thmA}[Sela's strong acylindricity] Let $\G\to \Aut \X$ be strongly acylindrical with general type factors.
+Up to virtual isomorphism, $\G=\CProd{i=1}{D}{}\G_i$ is the direct product of non-elementary hyperbolic groups, where $D$ is the number of factors of $\X$. \end{thmA}

-Aligned with the philosophy of viewing acylindricity as a generalisation of co-compact lattices, we examine the lattice envelope classification within \cite{BaderFurmanSauer}.
+Aligned with the philosophy of viewing acylindricity as a generalisation of co-compact lattices, we examine the lattice envelope classification from the work of Bader--Furman--Sauer in \cite{BaderFurmanSauer}.
 They establish a short list of properties so that when a group $\G$ satisfies these conditions, it restricts the class of lattice envelopes $\G$ may admit.
-We prove that these properties are satisfied by the groups that admit higher rank AU-acylindrical actions, under an additional technical condition we call \emph{(wNbC)-essential-rift-free} factors (see Definition \ref{Def: (wNbC)-essential-rift-free} and the discussion within Section \ref{subsec:nbc}).
-As discussed below, a \emph{rift} is a type of elliptic action.
+We prove that these properties are satisfied by the groups that admit higher rank AU-acylindrical actions, under an additional technical condition we call \emph{(wNbC)-essential-rift-free} factors (see Definition ~\ref{Def: (wNbC)-essential-rift-free} and the discussion within Section ~\ref{subsec:nbc}).
+As discussed below, a \emph{rift} is a type of elliptic action (see also Theorem ~\ref{thm:actionsclassrk1}).

+In the statement of the following theorem, (CAF) stands for ``Commensurated and Amenable implies Finite" and (NbC) stands for ``Normal by Commensurated".
+We refer the reader to Definition \ref{defn:BFSprops} for details.

-\begin{thmA}[Lattice Envelopes] Let $\G\to \Aut \X$ be AU-acylindrical with general type factors.
+\begin{thmA}[Lattice envelopes] Let $\G\to \Aut \X$ be AU-acylindrical with general type factors.
 Then $\G$ has Property (CAF), and in particular has finite amenable radical.
 If in addition, the factors of $\X$ are (wNbC)-essential-rift-free, then $\G$ has Property (NbC).

-Therefore if $\G$ is strongly irreducible and satisfies the above hypotheses, then any non-discrete lattice envelope of $\G$ is as in Theorem \ref{BFS}. \end{thmA}
+Therefore if $\G$ is strongly irreducible and satisfies the above hypotheses, then any non-discrete lattice envelope of $\G$ is as in Theorem ~\ref{BFS}. \end{thmA}

 It is worth noting that linear groups satisfy property (NbC) and those with finite amenable radical also satisfy property (CAF).
-Linear groups were also the setting for Tits' celebrated alternative from 1972 \cite{Tits}.
+Linear groups were also the setting for the celebrated Tits alternative from 1972 \cite{Tits}.
 Since then, there have been many others, including but certainly not limited to results in \cite{BestvinaFeighnHandel,SageevWise, CapraceSageev, FernosFPCCC, Fioravanti2018, OsajdaPrzytycki, GuptaJankiewiczNg, ArzhantsevZaidenberg, LeConte}.
 It can be thought of as an amenable versus non-amenable dichotomy, and was Tits' response to von Neumann's (false in general) conjecture that non-amenability is equivalent to containing a free group on 2 generators.